henryj320/python_projects/README.md

 <strong>Title:</strong> watt_checker<br />
 <strong>Language:</strong> Python / Powershell<br />
 <strong>Overview:</strong> Records the Watts-used by the laptop every 30 minutes.
 Record the value into an Excel spreadsheet so that a chart can be automatically generated or updated every day.
-Alternatively, use Python so that matplotlib and seaborn can be used.<br /><br />
+Alternatively, use Python so that matplotlib and seaborn can be used.
+On brief research, it is not easy to grab the current power draw of a computer.
+Intel has some built-in, but may be complicated.<br /><br />

 <strong>Title:</strong> weekly_goals_GUI<br />
 <strong>Language:</strong> Python<br />